Skip to content

 • Most users

-If you are unsure which role to use, use Client.
+If you’re unsure which role to use, use Client.

 Client Mute

-What it is: A client that does not rebroadcast for others.
+What it is.
+A client that doesn’t rebroadcast for others.

 • Sends and receives its own messages